-If you look at the values from C1 to C5, these values are as it is in a cell from A1 to A5.
+If you look at the values from C1 to C5, these values areas are in a cell from A1 to A5.
 So this VBA paste method copies everything and pastes everything.

 Now I will use the LINK argument to see how it works.
-For LINK argument I have provided TRUE.
+For the LINK’s argument, I have provided TRUE.

 Sub Paste_Example1() Range("A1:A5").Copy ActiveSheet.Paste Link:=True End Sub

 It will create a link to the cell from A1 to A5.

 So it has created a link.
 One notable missing is the formatting of the cells here.
 It has not pasted any formatting styles.

 Example #2 – Paste in Different Excel Worksheet

-Copying from one worksheet to another sheet requires worksheet names.
-Assume you want to copy the data from the sheet “First Sheet” and you want to paste in the sheet “Second Sheet” below is the way of referring the sheets.
+Copying from one worksheet to another sto sheet requires worksheet names.
+Assume you want to copy the data from the sheet “First Sheet,” and you want to paste in the sheet “Second Sheet” below is the way of referring the sheets.

 Sub Paste_Example2() Worksheets("First Sheet").Range("A1:A5").Copy Worksheets("Second Sheet").Paste Destination:=Range("C1:C5") End Sub

 This will copy data from A1 to A5 from the sheet name called “First Name,” then it will paste in the sheet “Second Sheet” in the range C1 to C5.

 This has been a guide to VBA Paste.
 Here we learn how the Paste method works through Excel VBA Code along with practical examples and a downloadable template.
 Below you can find some useful excel VBA articles –